qwage/cvport/Ali/README.md

 After having those four things done and having your essentials with you (raspberry pi 4, camera, the Neural Compute Stick 2, etc), now we can continue.
 Note: The
 YOLO code does not need configuration with the raspberry pi, its the Neural Compute Stick 2 that needs configuration with the raspberry pi.
 And to do it:

-I. First, on your openvino virtual environment run the below command to install the JSON-Minify package needed for this, and after, plug your Neural Compute Stick 2 in the 3.0 USB Connector on the Pi.
+I. On your openvino virtual environment run the below command to install the JSON-Minify package needed for this, and after, plug your Neural Compute Stick 2 in the 3.0 USB Connector on the Pi.

         pip install json_minify

 II.
-Second, execute those two command lines below
+Execute those two command lines below

         workon openvino
         source ~/openvino/bin/setupvars.sh

 III.
-Third, navigate to your YOLO file which you downloaded from GitHub, and run this command to start YOLO
+Navigate to your YOLO file which you downloaded from GitHub, and run this command to start YOLO

 	python detect_realtime_tinyyolo_ncs.py --conf config/config.json